Groupon

-The idea for Groupon was created by former CEO and Pittsburgh native Andrew Mason.
+Groupon was created by former CEO and Pittsburgh native Andrew Mason.
 The idea gained the attention of his former employer, Eric Lefkofsky, who provided $1 million in seed money to develop the idea.
 In April 2010, the company was valued at $1.35 billion.
 According to a December 2010 report conducted by Groupon's marketing association and reported in Forbes magazine and the Wall Street Journal, Groupon was "projecting that the company is on pace to make $1 billion in sales faster than any other business, ever."

 In its first earnings release as a public company, Groupon reported a 2011 fourth-quarter loss of $9.8 million on an adjusted basis, disappointing investors.
 Additional investor concerns arose after the company restated 2011 revenues downward in March 2012.